How to access Cygnet

 To access this course, your child / young person must have a formal diagnosis of Autism (ASD) from a professional and be aged between 5 and 18 years old.

 Turtle CYP will run 8 Cygnet courses over the next 12 months and we can accommodate up to 12 parents on each course.
+Each course lasts 7 weeks, and you need to be able to attend all 7.
+Our next courses will start in January 2026 – with an in-person course in Bradley Stoke starting on 16 January and one on Zoom starting on 14 January 2026.

 We welcome all parents and carers to attend together, but can also accommodate parents / carers to attend separate courses if preferred.
 There will be a choice of dates that you can choose, from daytime to evening.
 Each course will run either in-person or online.
 In-person sessions will be run across South Gloucestershire.